enginyoyen/ansible-best-practises/README.md

 ```
 ./extensions/setup/role_update.sh
 ```
-* Go to the plays directory and the execute and do not forget to change the host address in the development.ini
+* Go to the plays directory and then execute the following command ( do not forget to change the host address in the development.ini )
 ```
 ansible-playbook -i ../development.ini webservers.yml
 ```